miakepia/portfolio/pages/content-types.md

 <div class="right">
   <h2>Outcomes</h2>

-    To make other teams fall in love with these problems, we brought the recommendations to life with stories, prototypes and future scenarios.
+    To make teams fall in love with these ideas, we brought them to life with stories, prototypes and future scenarios.

-    The report, recommendations and prototypes were all crafted to work separately and together.
-We understood that these things are often widely shared and used to influence decisions at many levels.
+    Our deliverables were crafted to work separately and together so they can be widely shared and used to influence decisions at all levels.

-    Teams were provided with a loose structure for their documentation, and feedback processes were put in place to discuss how to improve and iterate.
-Regular pairing and sharing of work helps embed better ways of working.
+    It was important to bring people along, and teams were invited to collaborative sessions to brainstorm how these ideas would enable their work.
 </div>
 </div>

   <div class="outro">

-   There will always be more to do, but working on GOV.UK is becoming simpler, clearer and faster.
+   [There will always be more to do, but working on GOV.UK is becoming simpler, clearer and faster.]
   </div>
 </section>